 A digital representation of a user in a virtual reality site.

-Average Page Depth - The average number of pages on a site that visitors view during a single session.
+The average number of pages on a site that visitors view during a single session.

 A B C D E F G H I J K-L M N O-P Q-R S T U V W-X-Y-Z